chenxuniu/text2SQL_in_HPC/README.md

 ## SQL settings

 Most software which utilizes databases like MySQL, MariaDB, and PostgreSQL expect to have a persistent always-online database server available to use.
-Kamiak does not provide server hosting and as such cannot host these persistent database instances.
+Many HPC clusters does not provide server hosting and as such cannot host these persistent database instances.
 In order to run software on our cluster which needs a database server we have two options:

 1. Host a database server elsewhere and access it from HPC cluster
 2. Run our own database server as a compute job on HPC cluster